 Without ever actually seeing a bear, the mere thought of it is as a claw stripping the opaque film from our perceptual lens.
 The civilized traits of inattention and indifference are swiftly gutted like fish and left to curl and dry on hot river rocks.
 Sloth joins nonchalance, pawed into a carrion pile beneath a layer of sticks and dirt.

 “Anyone can kill a deer,” the great bear killer Lilly tells us.
 But “it takes a man to kill a varmint.”
-By that, he didn’t mean shooting coyotes or so-called pest species, the way people do now when they write articles about “varmint hunting.”
+By that, he didn’t mean shooting coyotes or so-called pest species the way people do now when they write articles about “varmint hunting.”
 Ben was talking about nothing less than personally facing at very intimate ranges a critter that’s bigger, meaner, and potentially better than we are!
 Ben himself served as proof that our species was a good deal stouter, more resilient and aware when they had to match wits and lungs with an animal capable of making us his lunch.
 Humans evolved special brain cells and improved response time thanks to having been hunted for thousands of years by predators far larger than us.
-Eyes trained by bone-crunching necessity to discern the smallest amount of movement along an aspen lined trail, evolved the capacity to recognize patterns and create art.
-Ears alert to the sound of approaching bruin footsteps were well suited to the development of language, and to noticing every nuance of a deftly picked bluegrass song.
-Similarly, noses no longer needed for basic survival eventually lose their capacity to smell: to discern the nature and proximity of any threats, and to fully enjoy this world of subtle and not so subtle scents.
-And with the decrease in both adventure and danger, civilized humanity may be getting more and more oblivious, less and less vitally aware.
+Eyes trained by bone-crunching necessity to discern the smallest amount of movement along an aspen-lined trail evolved the capacity to recognize patterns and create art.
+Ears alert to the sound of approaching bruin footsteps were well suited to the development of language and to notice every nuance of a deftly picked bluegrass song.
+Similarly, noses, no longer needed for basic survival, eventually lose their capacity to smell: to discern the nature and proximity of any threats and fully enjoy this world of subtle and not-so-subtle scents.
+And with the decrease in both adventure and danger, civilized humanity may be becoming increasingly oblivious, less and less vitally aware.

 Since the very beginnings of humankind we have honored Ursus, and the earliest evidence of religious or ritual activity are the bear skulls stacked like an altar in the caves of Southern Europe.
 In addition, hundreds of primitive terra-cotta “bear nurses” have been excavated from various neolithic sites.
 Most are enthroned female bears or women with bear masks on, and most are nursing a cub.
 They likely represent the Mother of All Animals, and mythologically the cub becomes Zeus on the bear’s nipple, Zalmoxis and Dionysus, Artemis and Diana, the huntress.